 The Convertible Senior Notes are convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.4186 shares per \$1,000 principal amount at any time prior to the maturity date.
 This represents an initial conversion price of approximately \$13.44 per share.
 These Convertible Senior Notes will be equal in right of payment to our existing Senior Notes, discussed above, and will be senior in right of payment to our existing Convertible Junior Debentures, discussed below.
 Debt issuance costs are being amortized to interest expense over the contractual life of the Convertible Senior Notes.
 The provisions of the Convertible Senior Notes are complex.
 The description above is not intended to be complete in all respects.
 Moreover, that description is qualified in its entirety by the terms of the notes, which are contained in the Supplemental Indenture, dated as of April 26, 2010, between us and U.S. Bank National Association, as trustee, and the Indenture dated as of October 15, 2000, between us and the trustee.

-There were no interest payments on the Convertible Senior Notes for the three months ended March 31, 2012 or 2011.
+Interest payments on the Convertible Senior Notes were \$8.6 million in each of the nine months ended September 30, 2012 and 2011.

 Convertible Junior Subordinated Debentures